 After the War, the State opened Henry Cowell Redwoods State Park not far down State Highway 9 from the end of State Highway 17.
 The option offered use of public campgrounds effectively for "Free!"
-The State pays nothing for liability insurance with unlimited legal resources.
-The days of large private land entertainment resorts, like Glenwood, were doomed.
+The State pays nothing for liability insurance because of its unlimited legal resources.
+Hence, the days of large private land entertainment resorts, like Glenwood, were doomed.